rwxrob/zet/20210827173738/README.md

 In fact, that's the very premise of Git in the first place.
 The reason we `git clone` things is to get an *actual local* copy and work on.
 Can you even imagine suggesting to Linus Torvalds that he needs a shitty GUI web browser to code on the kernel?
+We are talking about a guy who has gone on record saying that "Web developers can't really call themselves developers."

 Then you have this one: